KVIQ-LD: History

 On March 29, 2022, Cox Media Group announced it would sell KVIQ-LD, KIEM-TV and 16 other stations to Imagicomm Communications, an affiliate of the parent company of the INSP cable channel, for $488 million; the sale was completed on August 1.

-Programming

-Syndicated programming

-Syndicated programming on KVIQ-LD includes Family Feud, Maury, Access Daily, and Inside Edition.
+On January 16, 2025, it was announced that Marquee Broadcasting would purchase KVIQ-LD and KIEM-TV from Imagicomm (Imagicomm Eureka, LLC) after the company announced it would sell 12 of its stations.
+The transaction was completed on May 1.

 News operation

 KVIQ had, during the early 1980s, a news operation entitled Newswest.
 The newscasts were broadcast in the early morning, late night, and evenings, along with two midday newsbreaks.
 Regular features of these newscasts were "Segment 6" and a weekend segment titled "Open Line," hosted by longtime Eureka broadcaster Saint Clair Adams.

 Throughout most of the 1990s, KVIQ presented Channel 6 News weeknights at 6 and 11 p.m.

 After being purchased by Ackerley, KVIQ fielded a news operation called Action News 6.
 These newscasts aired weekdays at 6 a.m. and Noon, and weeknights at 5, 6, 6:30 and 11 p.m.
 KVIQ also aired weekend newscasts at 6:30 and 11 p.m.
 Shortly after Clear Channel's acquisition of Ackerley, KVIQ discontinued its news, and began importing the morning and 10 p.m. rebroadcasts of newscasts from then-sister station KFTY in Santa Rosa.
 After KVIQ was sold in 2005, the KFTY rebroadcasts ceased, and the station replaced the newscasts in its schedule with syndicated programming.
 The station currently simulcasts the 5 p.m., 6 p.m., and 11 p.m.
 Redwood News weeknight programs from KIEM-TV; all anchored by John Kennedy O'Connor who joined the station in early 2022.